VAT in Poland: Rates, Registration, and Compliance Guidelines

 EC Sales List

 The EC Sales List (ESL) is submitted alongside the regular VAT returns.
-It refers to the intra-EU sales that Polish VAT-registered businesses make.
-However, unlike other EU countries, where the ESL only refers to sales, in Poland, companies must include purchases made from other VAT-registered businesses established in one of the EU Member States.
+It refers to intra-EU sales made by Polish VAT-registered businesses.
+However, unlike in other EU countries, where the ESL applies only to sales, in Poland, companies must include purchases from other VAT-registered businesses established in an EU country.
+Therefore, in Poland, the ESL is known as the EC Sales and Purchases List return, or ESPL.

 Intrastat reports must be submitted by the 10th day of the month following the reporting period.
 Polish Intrastat rules define basic and detailed thresholds for arrivals and dispatches.
-The basic threshold for arrivals is PLN 6.2 million, and for dispatches, it is PLN 2.8.
+The basic threshold for arrivals is PLN 6 million, and for dispatches, it is PLN 2.8 million.
+However, a more detailed Intrastat report is mandatory if arrivals exceed PLN 105 million and dispatches exceed PLN 158 million.

 Digital Reporting